 - recent dental work

-- diet low in vitamin B-12, folic acid, iron, or zinc
+- diets low in vitamin B-12, folic acid, iron, or zinc

 - using toothpastes and mouthwashes with lauryl sulfate